johnhelmuth/victorian-metas/content/setting/faces-factions-and-places/faces.md

 ### The White Rose

 A mysterious individual (he or she?) who delivers pertinent information to commoner aetheric groups, chased by the nobility.
 Tradmark is a white rose, which makes it easy for copycats, complicating the difficulty of the nobility.

-## Organizations and Factions

-### Blackstone Family

-Crime family, former family for Maeve Murry.

-### Clan Thorsait

-Powerful nordic clan led by Jarl Hafthor

-### Dyflin Tribune

-Respected daily newspaper.

-### Tidefast Security (Blackcoats)

-Don’t call them Blackcoats to their faces unless you want them angry at you.

-Security agency whose highly skilled teams of agents work for the highest bidder, usually the noble clans of Dyflin.